When to Litigate and When to Settle: A Decision Framework for International Companies in Egypt

 The “Reciprocity” Trap & The 5 Phases of Execution in Egypt

-If you have read our General Counsel’s Guide to Commercial Litigation, you know that the Egyptian legal system is a tiered hierarchy.
+If you have read our General Counsel’s Guide to Commercial litigation, you know that the Egyptian legal system is a tiered hierarchy.
 But what happens if your judgment didn't come from an Egyptian court at all?
 A common scenario: A foreign investor wins a judgment in London or Dubai.
 They come to Cairo believing the [...]

-The “Fast Track”: Why You Want Your Dispute in the Economic Court
+The “Fast Track”: Why You Want Your Dispute in the economic court

 If you walk into an ordinary Egyptian Civil Court (Mahkama Ibtida'iya), you will see stacks of paper files tied with twine, crowded halls, and judges managing hundreds of miscellaneous cases—from rent disputes to petty theft—in a single day.
 If you are a foreign investor, this is not where you want your commercial dispute to live. [...]

-Commercial Litigation in Egypt: A General Counsel’s Guide to the Economic Courts & Enforcement (2026)
+Commercial litigation in Egypt: A General Counsel’s Guide to the economic courts & Enforcement (2026)

 If you ask a standard lawyer about litigation in Egypt, they will quote the Civil Code.
 If you ask a General Counsel who has actually managed a dispute here, they will talk about three things: "The Expert Office," "The Notification Loop," and the "Execution Problems."
 At Consortio Law Firm, we focus on Execution Reality.
 The [...]